 Perched high on a 264-foot rock formation on the Atlantic coast where the historic regions of Normandy and Brittany meet in France, sits the UNESCO World Heritage site of Mont Saint Michel.
 Mont Saint Michel is one of the most visited sites in Europe.

-In the old days, before the tram system was added, it wasn’t uncommon to hear an announcement in French (and occasionally English!) over the islands PA system imploring a car owner to move his or her vehicle to an the auxiliary parking lot or risk seeing their car underwater within minutes.
+In the old days, before the tram system was added, it wasn’t uncommon to hear an announcement in French (and occasionally English!) over the islands PA system imploring a car owner to move his or her vehicle to the auxiliary parking lot or risk seeing their car underwater within minutes.
 People didn’t always get there in time!
-The sea can rise up to 45 feet during high tide at Mont Saint Michel.
+The sea around the island can rise up to 45 feet during high tide.

 Book our very popular Mont Saint Michel Tour via train from Paris.